 If you apply for SSDI benefits, the application you fill out will require detailed information.
 The Social Security Administration provides a checklist for online adult disability applications.
 The checklist isn't exclusive.
 You're free to provide extra information that you think will strengthen your claim.

 If your case is particularly difficult, consider contacting a disability lawyer.
 A lawyer can help you identify what medical tests and expert opinions will help bolster your claim, explain your rights to you, and guide you through the SSDI process.
+Get started today and reach out to an experienced Social Security disability attorney near you.

 Contact a qualified social security lawyer to assist in your social security disability matter.